ORNL/AdditiveFOAM/docs/quick-start.md

 plotPower
 ```

-This creates `power.png` in the case directory.
-Use it to verify that the spatially integrated source converges to the expected absorbed power: absorptivity multiplied by the prescribed source power.
+`plotPower` creates `power.png` in the case directory.
+The spatially integrated source should converge to the expected absorbed power: absorptivity multiplied by the prescribed source power.